 There is never a need to overthink the guest experience — often the most memorable moments can be simple and unplanned gestures.
-A staff of genuine individuals with a passion for service will ensure natural and authentic experiences.
+A staff of genuine individuals passionate about service will ensure natural and authentic experiences.
 Guests value their time more than ever before, and knowing their time was well spent and feeling organically cared for in a way that was not scripted or overplanned is the most important evolution.
-FTG has recently introduced a new evaluation touchpoint to measure this authenticity.
+FTG has an evaluation touchpoint to measure this authenticity.

 Sustainability and luxury